Akkuun/RaytracingEngine/README.md

 ```

 ## Troubleshooting
 - If you get errors about missing `CL/opencl.hpp`, ensure CLHPP is installed and included in your CMake configuration.
 - If you update the submodule, you may need to re-run the CLHPP build/install step.
 - For OpenCL runtime issues, check your GPU drivers and OpenCL ICD loader.

+## Keybinds

+# Camera controls

+- F : toggle pannel
+- Z : move the camera forward
+- S : move the camera backward
+- Q : move the camera to the left
+- D : move the camera to the right
+- right arrow : rotate the camera to the right
+- left arrow : rotate the camera to the left
+- up arrow : rotate the camera to the top
+- down arrow : rotate the camera to the bottom

+# Save controls
+- Ctrl + S : save current project

+# Commands controls
+- Ctrl + Z : undo action
+- Ctrl + Maj + Z : redo action